 If you have a tree close to or touching a power line, it is advisable that you seek out a local arborist or trimming trees service and have them trim the tree for you.
 Attempting to trim trees close to power lines can be deadly so extreme caution is advisable.

-Electric utilities companies are the ones responsible for trimming trees that are touching power lines.
+Electric utility companies are the ones responsible for trimming trees that are touching power lines.
 The National Electrical Safety Code requires them to do so.

-If the tree is however on your land, you will be required to pay for trimming trees yourself.
-Normally have trees near power lines, the utility company will be responsible for cutting them when they do the rounds every 6 – 12 months.
+If the tree is, however, on your land, you will be required to pay for trimming trees yourself.
+Normally have trees near power lines, and the utility company will be responsible for cutting them when they do the rounds every 6 – 12 months.
 But if it is touching the service line to your house, you will need to manage the tree yourself.

-Most of the time landowners are responsible for the maintenance and upkeep of trees on their property, this includes the trimming of trees clear from near power lines.
+Most of the time, landowners are responsible for the maintenance and upkeep of trees on their property, including trimming trees clear from near power lines.